ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-03-14-meeting-said.md

 ![Sunset at the lake near Errachidia](/assets/images/IMG_2034.jpg)

 His bicycle was in very bad condition.
-He basically rode a bike without breaks. :see_no_evil: I wished I could have fixed the breaks, but I only had incompatible spare parts for my hydraulic brakes with me.
+He basically rode a bike without brakes. :see_no_evil: I wished I could have fixed the brakes, but I only had incompatible spare parts for my hydraulic brakes with me.
 I gave him my portable lights in the hope they'd reduce the risk of getting hit by a car while cycling in the dark. :pray:

 ## Trying to find Said's friends from Berlin